yuannypants/IS4302-Charity/readme.md

     ```
     npm run initBlockchain
     ```
     If the command does not work, you may have to remove existing Docker volumes that contain previous versions of Hyperledger Fabric.
-Run the following commands
+Run the following commands:
     ```
     docker kill $(docker ps -q)
     docker rm $(docker ps -aq)